dmuehlemann/RPGV/README.md

 ## Input Data

 Different source data are needed to run the scripts and recreate the results and plots.
-Here you can find an overview of these data with a short description of what was used within this work and where you can download them.
+Here you can find an overview of these data with a short description of what was used within this work and where you can download it.

 ### ERA5
 We use [ERA5 hourly data on pressure levels](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=form) from Januray 1979 to June 2020.
 The geographical area is 80°W to 40°E, 30°N to 90°N. The data are downloaded per season and are defined in the first scripts '1_gph-daily-mean-calc.py' the following: